Ranking Your Favorite Pets by Annual Cost

 #4.
 Guinea pigs ($500-$800)

 Guinea pigs can be much more expensive than you might have guessed.
-Although they’re small, their food isn’t especially cheap, and much like rabbits, their bedding can cost between $30 and $40 per month.
+Although they’re small, their food isn’t especially cheap, and much like rabbits, they'll need a regular supply of bedding and hay.
+Between the bedding, hay, pellets, and fresh produce, you're looking at $40-$60 in monthly costs.
+Additionally, they'll need a daily Vitamin C supplement, which isn't a huge expense, but something you'll need to keep in mind.

 #5.
 Turtles ($350-$1,200)